evoila/amazon-cloudwatch-opsgenie-integration/README.md

-# AWS CloudWatch to Opsgenie Integration
+# Amazon CloudWatch to Opsgenie Integration

 The included CloudFormation template allows you to integrate CloudWatch with Opsgenie via a secure and encrypted configuration using AWS Secrets Manager.
 The infrastructure incorporates an SNS topic and subscription, a CloudWatch alarm, and a metric filter to detect and respond to specified log events.